sst/guide/_chapters/what-is-iam.md

 ![Complete IAM Group, IAM Role, IAM User, and IAM Policy diagram](/assets/iam/complete-iam-concepts.png)

-This should give you a quick idea of IAM and some of its concepts.
-We will be referring to a few of these in the coming chapters.
-Next let's quickly look at another AWS concept; the ARN.
+This should give you a quick overview of IAM and some of its concepts.
+We will be referring to a few of these elsewhere in the guide.
+You should also review a related concept [AWS ARN]({% link _chapters/what-is-an-arn.md %}){:target="_blank"}.